William Herbert Wallace: Roger Wilkes, 1981

 Roger Wilkes, an independent radio news editor, investigated the case for a radio programme to be broadcast on the 50th anniversary of the crime in early 1981.
 Wilkes learned that Goodman's suspect, a man named Richard Gordon Parry, had given the police an alibi for the time of Julia's murder – presumed to be from a woman to whom he was engaged.
 However, after Wallace's death and after being jilted by the suspect, the woman allegedly offered to swear to Wallace's solicitor that the alibi had been false.
 Wilkes also discovered that, on the night of the murder, Parry had visited a local garage where he had used a high-pressure hose to wash down his car.
 A mechanic at the garage had noticed that one of his gloves was soaked in blood.
-Wilkes attempted to track down Parry, only to learn that he had died but a few months previously.
+Wilkes attempted to track down Parry, only to learn that he had died a few months previously.
 The same year Goodman's book was published, 1969, Parry had retired to a remote village in North Wales, where he was known as "Dick Parry", working part-time as a hospital telephone-switchboard operator.

 In 1931, Parry was a spoilt young man of 22 who sustained a lavish lifestyle by spending recklessly.
 Wilkes claims that Parry knew that Wallace's insurance takings for the day would have been in a cash box at his home.
 Parry was familiar with Wallace's house and his habits, having assisted the older man in his collections in 1928/29.
 Since he also personally knew Wallace's wife, it would have been no trouble to visit her on some pretext once Wallace had been lured out of the house by means of the phone call sending him to a non-existent address.
-Julia's murder for the insurance takings was somewhat in vain as there was very little in the cash box that day, since Wallace had been ill during the previous week.
+Julia's murder for the insurance takings was somewhat in vain as there was very little in the cash box that day since Wallace had been ill during the previous week.
 The son of the Detective Sergeant on the case confirmed to Wilkes that Parry was interviewed by the police as "the prime suspect", his house and car were "turned over", but he appeared to have an "unshakeable" alibi for the time of the crime.
 Wilkes went ahead and named Parry in his radio programme, and later spelled out his case in a book called Wallace: The Final Verdict.